High-Order Localized Dissipation Weighted Compact Nonlinear Scheme for Shock- and Interface-Capturing in Compressible Flows: Numerical tests

-This is a one-dimensional inviscid shock-curtain interaction problem introduced by Abgrall \cite{abgrall1996prevent}.
+This is a 1D shock-curtain interaction problem introduced by Abgrall~\cite{abgrall1996prevent}.
 It consists of a shock wave that is initially at $x = 0.25$.
 The shock wave travels in air and moves to the right to interact with a helium curtain in region $0.4 < x < 0.6$.
-The initial conditions are
+The initial conditions are given by:

 The spatial domain is $x \in \left[0, 1 \right]$.
 Simulations are performed with constant time steps $\Delta t = 0.0015$ on a uniform grid with 200 grid points where $\Delta x = 0.005$.